Typed Racket provides a rich variety of types to describe data. This section introduces them.

 The second definition

-creates a parameterized type, Some, which is a structure with one element, whose type is that of the type argument to Some.
+creates a type constructor, Some, and defines a namesake structure with one element, whose type is that of the type argument to Some.
 Here the type parameters (only one, a, in this case) are written before the type name, and can be referred to in the types of the fields.

 Sometimes functions over polymorphic data structures only concern themselves with the form of the structure.
 For example, one might write a function that takes the length of a list of numbers: